krischer/LASIF/doc/prerequisites.rst

 * flake8

-ObsPy and basemap might proove complicated to install.
+ObsPy and basemap might prove complicated to install.
 Please refer to the projects` websites for more detailed instructions.

 The *wfs_input_generator* module currently has to be checked out via git: